Budapest —The Occupation Begins

 Zone VI: Gendarmerie district I - Budapest

-Unquestionably, the civil service played a crucial role in assisting the police and the gendarmerie in the implementation of the Final Solution[7].
+Unquestionably, the civil service played a crucial role in assisting the police and the gendarmerie in implementing the Final Solution[7].

-As of April 5, all Jews over the age of six must wear a Yellow Star of David.
-We are now easily identifiable targets.
-With German officers and soldiers in the streets next to our building, it is almost impossible to sneak out without being seen.
-Shopping for food becomes a hazardous undertaking.
-There is increasing food scarcity, and prices are going up.
-We buy what we can and keep perishables on the window sill when the temperature is cold enough.
-We increasingly depend on the kindness and generosity of non-Jewish neighbors and the superintendent.
+As of April 5, all Jews over the age of six had to wear a Yellow Star of David.
+We were now easily identifiable targets.
+With German officers and soldiers in the streets next to our building, it was almost impossible to sneak out without being seen.
+Shopping for food became a hazardous undertaking.
+There was increasing food scarcity in Budapest, and prices were going up.
+We bought what we could and kept perishables on the window sill while the weather was cold enough.
+We increasingly relied on the kindness and generosity of non-Jewish neighbors and of the superintendent.

-My grandmother Regina, with her snow-white hair, arrogant bearing, and fluent German, can pass for a non-Jew if she hides her tell-tale star.
-She might be the least recognizable, but does my mother or my aunt allow her to take such risks?
-Does my blond, blue-eyed, fluent German-speaking father take on some shopping duties?
-Almost a month after the occupation, does he still work at the Weiss-Manfréd Works in Csepel, despite Csepel being a frequently bombed target?
+My grandmother Regina, with her snow-white hair, arrogant bearing, and fluent German, could have passed for a non-Jew.
+But what about the star?
+She might have been the least identifiable, but would my mother or my aunt have allowed her to take such a risk?
+Did my blond, blue-eyed, fluent German-speaking father take on some shopping duties?
+Almost a month after the occupation, did he still work at the Weiss-Manfréd Works in Csepel, despite Csepel being a frequently bombed target?

 Lots of questions, no answers.